So you’re currently dreaming about sharing your expert knowledge all packaged up into a little online course bundle…

 Let me be super clear, I’m not saying an email list ‘might be beneficial,’ or ‘could help with sales’.

 No. You NEED an email list.

-If you do not have an email list, legitimately don’t bother yet thinking about building your online course.
 (Sorry to be blunt, but truly, it’s best you know this.
 I don’t want you to join the ranks of the many people who have spent months building a course only to launch it and land 0 sales.)